sourcegraph/sourcegraph-public-snapshot/dev/depgraph/README.md

 ## Running

-**From the root of the repository**, run `./dev/depgraph/depgraph {subcommand}` to analyze the Sourcegraph package dependency graph.
+Run `./dev/depgraph/depgraph {subcommand}` to analyze the Sourcegraph package dependency graph.
 The analyzed package dependency graph will be cached in a file `depgraph.cache`.
 Remove this file to trigger a fresh package analysis.

+This process is pretty slow - someone please fix it :)

 ### Commands

 The following commands are available

+#### clear-cache

+Remove the cache file.

 #### lint